thawan-xyz/cpl-generator/readme.md

 # CPL Generator

-A Python utility for generating a structured PDF document from your C++ Competitive Programming Library.
+A Python utility for generating a structured PDF document from your C++ competitive programming library.

 ## Project Structure